olafurpg/moped/docs/getting-started.md

   command-line interface and I spent a lot of time struggling to troubleshoot cryptic compile error messages.
 While I loved the low-boilerplate API of case-app, I still didn't feel productive.
-- Holistic command-line/JSON/HOCON parsing and idiomatic Scala: after playing around with Picocli I observed that I still nek
+- Unified command-line/JSON/HOCON parsing and idiomatic Scala: after playing around with Picocli I observed that I still nek

 Here are some of the features that